-- A student who withdraws outside of their trial period of enrollment will be responsible for charges. - If balance exists, students are required to make payment arrangements with OneStop before they are admitted back into the program. - Please contact Support (support@collegeforamerica.org or 1-855-764-8232) and they will coordinate with OneStop (cfaonestop@snhu.edu or 1-877-455-7648) for readmissions to the program.
+- A student who withdraws outside of their trial period of enrollment will be responsible for charges. - If balance exists, students are required to make payment arrangements with Student Financial Services before they are admitted back into the program. - Please contact Support (support@collegeforamerica.org or 1-855-764-8232) and they will coordinate with Student Financial Services (SFSCFA@snhu.edu or 877-455-7648, select option 3 at the prompt) for readmissions to the program.